ysanmiguel/MonsterSearch/README.md

 3. Adjust monstersearch.wildcards or monstersearch.debug if needed.
 4. Clear cache and reload the Manager.

-For examples and more details, visit: https://modxmonster.com/monster-search.html
+For examples and details, visit: https://modxmonster.com/monster-search.html

 If you find any issues, please report them in the Issues section: https://github.com/ysanmiguel/MonsterSearch/issues